NLnetLabs/unbound/doc/unbound.conf.rst

     :ref:`interface-tag<unbound.conf.interface-tag>`.
     Enclose list of tags in quotes (``""``) and put spaces between tags.

-    If no tags are specified the policies from this clause will be applied for all clients.
+    If no tags are specified the policies from this section will be applied for all clients.

 Memory Control Example